 At long last!
-After having controversial issues from the past and failed attempts, the Philippine National ID System (a.k.a PhilID, PhilSys ID, or Philippine ID) has finally been signed into law by President Rodrigo Roa Duterte on August 6, 2018 in Malacañang Palace.
-The PhilSys ID is the government’s core identification that aims to simplify public and private transactions.
+After having controversial issues from past and failed attempts, the Philippine National ID System (a.k.a PhilID, PhilSys ID, or Philippine ID) has been signed into law by President Rodrigo Roa Duterte on August 6, 2018 in Malacañang Palace.
+The PhilSys ID is the government’s core identification that aims to hasten public and private transactions.

-Is this new government identification card similar to the ones you already own?
-Read on the facts and see it for yourself!
+Is this new government identification card same as the ones you already own?
+Read the facts and see them for yourself!

 1. We will no longer have to struggle presenting multiple IDs to prove our identity.
 The Philippine National ID is a single and streamlined national identification that will enhance governance and help reduce identity theft, corruption, and fraud transactions.

 2. The initial application, issuance, and renewal of PhilSys ID will be free of charge.

 3. This will not only help ward off corruption, identity theft, and fraudulent transactions, it will also make both private and public transactions easier, help deter criminality, and increase the delivery of services to the poor who lack proper government-issued identification cards.

 4. According to the Senate Bill 1738’s author and sponsor, Senator Panfilo Lacson, having a Philippine National ID System would not be compulsory.

 5. The PhilID cannot only be used in dealing with private and public transactions.
 It can also be used for the following: